DylanJacobBlack/DylanJacobBlack/README.md

-I can code in Javascript, Ruby, HTML, and CSS.
-I am most experienced with React and Ruby on Rails.
-I am currently working on a language learning app that uses React on the frontend and a Rails API on the backend.
+I can code in JavaScript, PHP, Ruby, HTML, and CSS, and I have experience building and deploying web apps with React, Ruby on Rails, jQuery, and Node.js.